 Virtual threads that are handled by the JVM and are run together with other virtual threads within a single OS thread.

-Where the creation of threads for the execution of concurrent code units is deemed too expensive, Java provides executors that assign these code units to pre-allocated threads in a thread pool.
+Where the creation of new threads for the execution of concurrent code units is deemed too expensive, Java provides executors that assign these code units to pre-allocated threads in a thread pool.
 The code units are then termed tasks.

 The Java ExecutorService is a framework provided by the JDK that simplifies the execution of tasks in asynchronous mode.
 The abstraction through the use of the framework relieves the developer from doing direct thread management by separating thread management and creation from the rest of the application.
 It allows the developer to create tasks and allows the framework to decide how, when, and where to execute the task on a thread.